steelbrain/pundle/docs/technical/components.md

 Components are the building blocks of the Pundle architecture.
 You should read the basic introduction of [Components](../introduction/components.md) if you have not already.
 You should also read the [LifeCycles of Pundle](lifecycles.md) so you can better understand what type of component you need to write to solve a specific problem.

 Pundle provides the [`pundle-api`](../../packages/api) package to help package authors write their components.
 It provides `create*` methods for creating each type of Component.
-For example, you would invoke the `createLoader(...)` method if you wanted to create a loader component.
+For example, you would invoke the `createLoader(...)` function if you wanted to create a loader component.

 Components have different structures depending on their type.
 Each component and it's structured is explained in their sections below.
 It is important to note that all callback methods of the component are invoked with `pundle.compilation` as their thisVar.
 It allows them to do things like